PhmNm/MusicAuthors-Classification-Using-MultiModal/README.md

 Our implementing and training phase mostly on Google Colaboratory mechanism.
 Therefore, there was no specific version of local training setups for these models.

+Contact for detailed notebooks.

-In this repository, we provide 3 [notebooks](notebooks/) with 4 main phases:
+In this repository, we provide 4 [notebooks](notebooks/) with 4 main phases:

 - Load & visual datasets.
 - Initalize Dataset class and Model class.